 What Area is Considered the Catskills?

-The Catskills is situated between Albany and New York City.
-The region, occupying five counties in southeastern New York, is approximately contained within the borders of a 600,000-acre preserve.
+The Catskills are located between Albany and New York City.
+This region, spanning five counties in southeastern New York, is encompassed within the borders of a 600,000-acre preserve.

-Today, the Catskills is a hub of activity for foodies, art and music lovers, outdoor enthusiasts, and thrill-seekers.
-All those forests and mountains make for some excellent activities hiking, biking, skiing, fishing, camping, and more.
+The Catskills have become a bustling hub for food enthusiasts, art and music lovers, outdoor aficionados, and thrill-seekers.
+The abundance of forests and mountains offers many activities, including hiking, biking, skiing, fishing, camping, and more.

-If you love natural sceneries, enjoy food, art, or outdoor activities, or simply want to relax, then the Catskills is a wonderful destination.
+If you appreciate natural beauty, culinary delights, art, outdoor adventures, or seek relaxation, then the Catskills are a truly remarkable destination.

 Where to Stay When Visiting the Catskills?